-The small town of Whyalla in Eyre Peninsula is where cuttlefish congregate to mate on their annual migration.
-The rocky seabeds in the waters surrounding Point Lowly and Stony Point create an ideal environment for the females to lay their eggs.
+The small town of Whyalla in the Eyre Peninsula is where Giant Australian cuttlefish congregate to mate on the annual cuttlefish migration.
+The rocky seabeds in the shallow water surrounding Point Lowly and Stony Point create an ideal environment for the females to lay their eggs.

 Giant cuttlefish breeding time usually begins in May, peaks in June and July, and tapers off in August.

-Where Can You Swim with Cuttlefish in Whyalla?
+Where Can You Swim With the Cuttlefish In Whyalla?

-Accurately coined the Cuttlefish Coast, the waters around Point Lowly in South Australia are the perfect place to swim with cuttlefish.
+Accurately coined the cuttlefish Coast, the shallow water around Point Lowly in South Australia is the perfect place to swim with cuttlefish.
 Stony Point and Black Point (just outside of Whyalla) are popular access points for divers and snorkelers.

-Otherwise, you can bring or hire equipment and go on your own self-guided swim.
-Whyalla Diving Services offers equipement for rent.
-They have everything: from single items like masks and wetsuits to full equipment sets.
+Otherwise, you can bring or hire equipment and go on your self-guided swim.
+Whyalla Diving Services offers equipment for rent.
+They have everything, from single items like masks and wetsuits to full equipment sets.
 A wetsuit will set you back $40, while a mask and fins are only $10/each.
 Outside of equipment, the experience is free.
-A guided tour is always great for local insight but we had a great time going on our own expedition.
+A guided tour is always great for local insight, but we had a great time going on our own expedition.

 We rented fins, masks, and wetsuits from Whyalla Diving Services the evening before our dive.
 The staff there were great at giving us advice on where along the coast we’d have the best chance of spotting the cuttlefish.

 With that info in mind, we geared up for our snorkeling adventure the following morning.
-We drove to Black Point, arriving around 9am.
-After parking Tilly, the Troopy, at the signs, we changed into our wet suits and grabbed our fins/snorkels and cameras and walked down the steps to the rocky shoreline.
+We drove to Black Point, arriving around 9 am.
+After parking Tilly, the Troopy, at the signs, we changed into our wetsuits, grabbed our fins/snorkel gear and cameras, and walked down the steps to the rocky shoreline.

-We geared up with fins and masks on the rocks then carefully maneuvered the slippery rocks into the water.
-The water was cold, maybe 17°C at most, and even though the initial descend took our breath away, we adjusted to the temps pretty well.
+We geared up with fins and masks on the rocks and then carefully maneuvered the slippery rocks into the water.
+The water was cold, maybe 17°C at most, and even though the initial descent took our breath away, we adjusted to the temps pretty well.

 We had no problem seeing them up close despite not having our scuba diving gear.
-We kept swimming along the shore and in the 20 or so minutes that we spent in the water, we saw hundreds of cuttlefish in all their glory!
-We were able to see them right at the surface of the water but Max still did some duck diving to photograph them up close.
+We kept swimming along the shore, and in the 20 or so minutes that we spent in the water, we saw hundreds of cuttlefish in all their glory!
+We were able to find cuttlefish right at the surface of the water, but Max still did some duck diving to photograph them up close.

-All in all, it was an amazing experience!.
+All in all, it was an amazing experience!
 The whole trip was super unique and very special.
-We were impressed with how easy it was to see the cuttlefish without a tour and without any diving equipment!
+We were impressed with how easy it was to see the cuttlefish without a tour and any diving equipment!
 It’s an experience accessible to anyone!